eugsim1/logging-analytics-demo-v1.0/Readme.md

-OCI Logging Analytics Workshop
+OCI Logging Analytics Workshop for Oracle Internals

 Introduction and Scope

 the following document describes an introductory workshop to OCI Logging Analytics.

 The Workshop is based on the Oracle OCI Analytics Tutorial that you should get from [here](https://docs-uat.us.oracle.com/en/learn/oci_logging_analytics_tutorial_sample_logs/#introduction)

+This particular version is meant to be used only by Oracle internal teams, or Oracle authorized personnel ONLY

+Before to execute this workshop obtain the authorizations, and the associated credentials from our team (Luca, Eugene)

 Prerequsites

 In the beginning of the workshop , your instructor will give you your OCI account, and password.
-You should use this information to log into your tenancy by using the following procedure.
+You should use this information to log into the **oractdemeasec** tenancy  by using the following procedure.
+The access is given to test only the Logging-Analytics part, do not create any other OCI resource during your labs time.

+At the end of your labs, please notify us ( eugene.simos@oracle.com ) that you have finished your learning path.

+If there are any issues with the setup or the lab content, contact eugene.simos@oracle.com

+At this stage only LOCAL ACCOUNTS are created to allow you to access the lab environment

+Do not share your credentials with other people , the utilization of the tenancy resources , are monitored, and any abnormal utilization of the tenancy resources will Trigger an invalidation of your local account.

 1. Log into the oractdemeasec tenancy